 Nationally, African Americans, Hispanic/Latino(a), Native Americans (including Alaska natives), natives of the U.S. Pacific Islands, and individuals with disabilities or economically disadvantaged backgrounds are regarded as underrepresented in science and mathematical fields.
-Our program also includes first generation college students and those from rural populations (25 miles from urban area with population greater than 50,000).
+Our program also includes first generation college students and those from rural populations (see here for details).
 It is imperative that programs in academic research create a more inclusive community of scholars and faculty, and IBA is contributing to that paradigm shift.

-Eligible students should be rising juniors and seniors (IBA) and first and second year students (Science Alliance) who identify as a member of an underrepresented group in STEM, including African-American, Alaskan Native, American Indian, Hispanic American, Native Hawaiian, Native Pacific Islander, economically disadvantaged, student with a disability, a first generation college student, or a student from a rural community (25 miles from urban area with population greater than 50,000).
+Eligible students should be rising juniors and seniors (IBA) and first and second year students (Science Alliance) who identify as a member of an underrepresented group in STEM, including African-American, Alaskan Native, American Indian, Hispanic American, Native Hawaiian, Native Pacific Islander, economically disadvantaged, student with a disability, a first generation college student, or a student from a rural community (see here for details).

 IBA is specifically funded and designed for students who are interested in Ph.D.s—NOT M.D.s.
 However, if you aren’t sure what the difference is or whether you might be interested in a Ph.D., please contact us to discuss.